opa-stack/opa-stack.github.io/guide/README.md

 sidebarDepth: 4
 ---

-# Guide
+# Intro

-## Introduction

-opa-stack is composed of multiple parts, where the most interesting part is the `api`.
-The api is the heart!
+opa-stack is composed of multiple parts, where the most interesting part is the `api` The api is the heart!
 See what it is build of [here](/more-info/#what-it-s-made-of) There are other components as well, but they are mostly just support for the api.

 opa-stack isn't just something you deploy and it's ready to use.
-It's a stack to build your own stuff on.
+It's a stack to build your own stuff on, but with it, a lot of batteries. :)

+To read more generic info about the project.
+Like project-goals, see the [more-info](/more-info) page.

 ## Getting started